-If you have a tuition waiver, it will only cover nine credits of coursework.
+Funded students get a tuition waiver, which only covers nine credits of coursework.
 You would have to pay tuition for any course you take beyond that.
 As an alternative, you might sit in on the course as an auditor, with the permission of the instructor.